-- Your bank and/or building society. - All the credit companies you have accounts or store cards with. - Anyone you have a hire purchase agreement with. - Your doctor, dentist, opticians, and any other health workers. - Water, gas, electricity, broadband and phone companies. - The Post Office if you need your post redirected. - The company you have your buildings and/or contents insurance with. - Any companies you have subscriptions with. - The landlord or mortgage company. - Your children's nursery/school if you have children. - The DVLA if you have a car.
+- Your bank and/or building society. - All the credit companies you have accounts or store cards with. - Anyone you have a hire purchase agreement with. - Your doctor, dentist, opticians, and any other health workers. - Water, gas, electricity, broadband and phone companies. - The Post Office if you need your post redirected. - The company you have your buildings and/or contents insurance with. - Any companies or organisations you have subscriptions with. - The landlord or mortgage company. - Your children's nursery/school if you have children. - The DVLA if you have a car. - Your pension provider(s) if you have any pensions.